 When you have a weekend to spare, there is a lot you can do that doesn’t involve sitting around the house.

 While some people can draw up their own plans, it takes a lot of experience and know-how to reach this level of professional woodworking.
+From knowing how to choose a woodworking router for your needs, to figuring out a project to begin with, it can be a struggle.
 Even advanced woodworkers have been known to look for projects and schemes that can help them go from idea to reality.

 Let’s look at the 8 best sources for plans of all kinds.
 We will start with the 6 free ones first before moving into the in-depth, paid-for schemes and instructions that are amazing, advanced and well worth every penny.

 8 Best Sources of Woodworking Plans You Need to See